Caparisun/Linear_Regression_Project/Pictures/readme.md

-# In this folder we saved the pictures used in the repository.
+# In This Folder We Saved The Pictures Used In The Repository.